 Early History of the Avelar family

-Another 165 words (12 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avelar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avelar research.
+Another 83 words (6 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avelar History in all our PDF Extended History products and printed products wherever possible.

 Avelar Spelling Variations